Google Sheets

 πŸ” Key Features Breakdown

-• Real-time Collaboration: Allows multiple users to edit the same document simultaneously, with live cursor tracking and integrated commenting to streamline team communication.
+• Real-time Collaboration: Allows multiple stakeholders to edit the same document simultaneously, eliminating version control issues and fostering efficient teamwork through live presence and commenting.

 🎨 User Experience & Design